petersieg/ESP32_OscilloscopeClock/README.md

   Small alterations 2022-08-10 P. Sieg:
   * MIRROR-X function to mirror x signal (for ex. needed by zo393/pm3230 scopes etc.

+  Can use FastDac.h for drawing speed up (Flickering with roman dial) 2023-04-23 P. Sieg

 ```

   How to use it: